 A more equal Wales is one of the well-being goals which ensures that the Council works towards a society that enables people to fulfil their potential no matter background or circumstances.
 This strategy will emphasise how the Council aims to create a more equal society with focus on disability equality and socio-economic equality.
 The Council has undertaken Impact Assessments detailing how this strategy will deliver on the well-being goals set out in WBFGA.

-Figure 8: The Well-being of Future Generations Act 2015 Well-being Goals.
+2015 Well-being Goals.

 Enabling Equality